Binnette/GRP_Tour_du_Beaufortain/docs/day4.md

 # Day 4: from Plan Jovet to Refuge de Presset

-We got up and peeked out of our tent, and saw a lot of hikers ascending the mountain.
+We got up and peeked out of our tents, and saw a lot of hikers ascending the mountain.
 We realized that we were sharing the trail with the TMB trekkers (Tour du Mont Blanc).
 We felt lucky to explore the quieter mountains of the GRP Tour du Beaufortain.
 Many of the TMB trekkers passed us on the flat section of the trail, but we soon caught up with them as the trail began to climb.
 We chatted with some of them, who came from Canada, England, USA, and other countries.
 We reached Col du Bonhomme and admired the view:

 ![Col du Bonhomme](<photos/media/large/Day 4/20230905_095052.jpg>)